 - Children requiring additional support with reading are given extra reading opportunities and specific interventions as necessary such as Wriggly Worms and Better Reading Partners.

-- In Year 2, a dyslexia Gold screener and LExplore assessment are completed to identify children who may have barriers to learning to read.
-A dyslexia portfolio is then completed to provide more detailed information.
+- A dyslexia portfolio can be completed to provide detailed information about a child’s specific learning needs in relation to reading.
 Children are then identified to work with our SpLD TA in small groups.

 English as an Additional Language (EAL)